Aliases for VRK2 Gene

 GeneCards Summary for VRK2 Gene

 VRK2 (Vaccinia Related Kinase 2) is a Protein Coding gene.
-Diseases associated with VRK2 include vaccinia and benign familial infantile epilepsy.
-Among its related pathways are Cell Cycle, Mitotic and Mitotic Prophase.
+Diseases associated with VRK2 include vaccinia and chromosome 2p16.1-p15 deletion syndrome.
+Among its related pathways are Regulation of Glucokinase by Glucokinase Regulatory Protein and Mitotic Prophase.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein serine/threonine kinase activity.
 An important paralog of this gene is CSNK1G2.

 UniProtKB/Swiss-Prot Summary for VRK2 Gene